alicexcai/vizemb/README.md

     * Selected item box that displays data on clicked items

 **Backend components:**
-* API client to pull data from web databases
 * Data processer to standardize data
 * Semantic embedder to calculate embeddings for semantic data
 * Quantitative embedder to calculate embeddings for quantitative data
 * General embedder to integrate embeddings for all data
-* Network generator to generate network data from embeddings